Seddryck/RsPackage/contributing.md

 # How to contribute

-Third-party patches are essential for keeping **RsDeploy** great.
+Third-party patches are essential for keeping **RsPackage** great.
 We want to keep it as easy as possible to contribute changes.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].